Epiphany: A Dangerous Journey

 Present to the One Who Is Always Present

-In his book Understanding Christian Spirituality, Catholic theologian Michael Downey writes “The spiritual life and especially its expression in mystical experience, is not so much a matter of striving for heights of mystical union between the soul and God who is utterly different from us.
-It is rather more a matter of attending to God’s presence with us and responding to God’s presence by being altogether present to the divine presence which is always near.
-The long history of Christian spirituality has to do with the various ways of responding to God’s presence and participating ever more fully in the divine life altogether present in human life, history, the world, and the church” (emphasis mine).
+In his book Understanding Christian Spirituality, Catholic theologian Michael Downey writes “The spiritual life and especially its expression in mystical experience, is not so much a matter of striving for heights of mystical union between the soul and God… It is rather more a matter of attending to God’s presence with us and responding to God’s presence by being altogether present to the divine presence which is always near.” (emphasis mine).

-Are you ready for the next step in your own dangerous and rewarding journey?
-Join the next Transforming Community beginning this year!
+Are you ready for the next step in your own journey?

 Join thousands of pastors and spiritual leaders

 Receive Beyond Words®, reflections on the soul of leadership.
 Written by Ruth Haley Barton, each reflection provides spiritual guidance and encouragement for those seeking to be in God for the world.